 Dedicating time to defining your goals and objectives is the best way to ensure a positive outcome from your study abroad experience.

 Stay on track for graduation by using study abroad courses to satisfy major, minor, breadth, and general education requirements.
 Our Academics section will walk you through college and departmental planning for study abroad.
 Your goal is to determine how many, and what type of, classes you need before you begin your program search.
+You may also consider making a 2 or 4 year plan with assistance from your academic advisers to determine the best term to go abroad.

 From the length of participation to the level of engagement with the locals, personal goals are unique to every individual.
 Use our Program Planning Worksheet to understand and define your priorities in selecting a study abroad program.